How no exam life insurance works

 Many policies have a “graded death benefit,” meaning that if you die within a specified window of time after the start of your policy, the insurance company may refund the premium paid into the policy, but not pay the death benefit.
 Sometimes companies allow adults as young as 45, up to 80 to apply for this type of insurance.

-Guaranteed issue usually isn’t the first choice of people who can qualify for another kind of no-exam life insurance.
+Guaranteed issue usually isn’t the first choice of people who could qualify for another kind of no-exam life insurance.
 But it allows people who might not be accepted for any other kind of insurance to get coverage.

 Group life insurance

 Many employers offer their workers group life insurance plans at little to no cost.
 Often no medical exam is required to sign up for these life insurance policies.
 However, the coverage offered is usually basic and may not be enough to care for children or a spouse for the long term.
 Make sure you’re satisfied with the death benefit before you decide to make this your only life insurance.